amazon-archives/amazon-ecs-interstella-workshop/workshop-microservices/readme.md

 1\.
 Access your AWS Cloud9 Development Environment.

 In the AWS Management Console, go to the [Cloud9 Dashboard](https://console.aws.amazon.com/cloud9/home) and find your environment which should be prefixed with the **EnvironmentName** specifed in the CloudFomation template.
 You can also find the name of your environment in the CloudFormation outputs as Cloud9EnvName.
-Click "**Open IDE**"
+Click **Open IDE**

 ![Cloud9 Env](images/01-c9.png)

 2\.
 Familiarize yourself with the Cloud9 Environment.

-On the left pane (Blue), you'll see a file tree where you'll see some files that will be downloaded later.
+On the left pane (Blue), any files downloaded to your environment will appear here in the file tree.
 In the middle (Red) pane, any documents you open will show up here.
-Double click on README.md in the left folder pane and edit the file a bit in the middle.
+Test this out by double clicking on README.md in the left pane and edit the file by adding some arbitrary text.
 Then save it by clicking **File** and **Save**.
+Keyboard shortcuts will work as well.

 ![Cloud9 Editing](images/01-c9-2.png)

 On the bottom, you will see a bash shell (Yellow).
 For the remainder of the lab, use this shell to enter all commands.
+You can also customize your Cloud9 environment by changing themes, moving panes around, etc.

 3\.
 Download the logistics application source, requirements file, and a draft [Dockerfile](https://docs.docker.com/engine/reference/builder/) from Interstella HQ.
 We'll also take this opportunity to install the [ECR Credential Helper](https://github.com/awslabs/amazon-ecr-credential-helper) to help with authentication (don't worry, we'll explain later).